Troubleshooting

 FATAL ERROR: Reached heap limit Allocation failed - JavaScript heap out of memory

 This is likely caused by insufficient memory allocation to the container.
 When the container first starts up, or has to rebuild, the memory usage spikes, and if there isn't enough memory, it may terminate.
 This can be specified with, for example: --memory=1024m.
 For more info, see Docker: Runtime options with Memory, CPUs, and GPUs.
+For more context on what the spike is, see High CPU or RAM Usage on Startup above.

 See also: #380, #350, #297, #349, #510, #511 and #834